Makcime/n8n-nodes-smartschool/docs/SMARTSCHOOL-ROADMAP.md

    - Offer `continueOnFail` with enriched context (operation, payload snippet).

 4. **Testing**
-   - Use mocked SDK responses for unit tests.
+   - Use mocked SOAP responses for unit tests.
-   - Provide fixtures (JSON) that mimic the XML→JSON transformation described in the SDK docs.
+   - Provide fixtures (JSON) that mimic the XML→JSON transformation from the API.

 5. **Documentation**
    - Each milestone should update `docs/` with usage notes and sample workflows.